SAEMC/Commit-Automator/README.md

 # Create a directory for new repository
-# Also have to create new remote repository in Github (Enter your Github username below)
+# Notice that you had to create new remote repository in Github first (Enter your Github username below)
 mkdir Auto-Commit && cd Auto-Commit/ && \
 echo "# Auto-Commit" >> README.md
 git init